-Indian Valley Elementary School students support is provided by by Glenn County Office of Education who the district contracts out for RSP teacher support, RSP Aide, part time school psychologist and speech therapist, nrse, occupatiponal therapist, counseling and any additional nees students may need.
+Elk Creek Elementary School student support is provided by Glenn County Office of Education who the district contracts out for RSP teacher support, RSP Aide, part time school psychologist and speech therapist, nurse, occupational therapist, counseling and any additional needs students may need.
 The students are also served by a counselor who addresses social/emotional issues and is funded through Northern Valley Indian Health.
-Two part-time para educators are funded through Title 1 funds.
+Professional development for teachers and staff is paid by the school district.
+The school utilizes also utilizes a full time Title 1 para professional.